 This article first appeared in the Christian Research Journal, volume 40, number 06 (2017).
-For further information or to subscribe to the Christian Research Journal please click here.
+For further information about the Christian Research Journal please click here.

 The use of testimony by Mormons is praiseworthy, but its misuse by Mormons is blameworthy.
 Testimony as a legitimate form of knowledge has solid philosophical and biblical grounding and can be rhetorically powerful in evangelistic conversations.
 To communicate effectively, we must know our audience.
 Authority is important in Mormonism, but what often is missed by Christians and tends to carry the most weight for the average Mormon — even deflecting sound argumentation — is not their prophets or scriptures.
 It is, instead, the authoritatively existential phenomenon known as “the testimony.”
 It is considered a good deed, deployed as a psychological defense mechanism to reinforce their beliefs and also as a core tactic in their evangelizing of non-Mormons.
 While evangelistic efforts by Christians to Mormons should always focus on the essentials (God and salvation), little progress will be made on those topics unless the need to undermine their faith foundation is taken seriously and addressed early.
 We must challenge their misuse of testimony resulting in illegitimate confidence so that they are open to other important challenges on theological essentials.
 Doing so via imagination through illustration with the help of Socratic dialogue has the greatest potential for undermining the Mormon testimony and making room for biblical truth to be heard in dialogue with Mormons.
 After subtly creating a place of doubt rather than reliance on their testimony, we can exploit their high esteem for testimonial knowledge by deploying our own proper use of testimony in conjunction with powerful objective testimony.